PSHCE (Personal, Social, Health and Citizenship Education

 - Changing adolescent body

-Relationship Education aims to give young people the information they need to help them develop healthy, nurturing relationships of all kinds.
+Relationships and Sex Education (RSE) aims to give young people the information they need to help them develop healthy, nurturing relationships of all kinds.
 They will explore what healthy and unhealthy relationships look like and what makes a good friend, colleague and successful marriage or committed relationship.

 At the appropriate time, the focus will move to developing intimate relationships, to equip your child with the knowledge they need to make safe, informed and healthy choices as they progress through adult life.